 INNOCENT POLICE OFFICERS WILL DIE BECAUSE OF THIS MADNESS . . .

 FERGUSON, MO – Michael Brown was killed when Officer Wilson shot him in self-defense.
 It is what all the evidence proves.
 But Michael Brown was portrayed as a “gentle giant”.
 Yet the evidence, including a video in which he assaults a store owner 1 hour before his death – says otherwise!
 But on the day of Brown’s funeral, the Obama Administration sent dignitaries to eulogize the “poor innocent black man”, to “apologize” for the “injustice” of it all.
 Yet Michael Brown was your typical street thug – a violent criminal – a man who assaulted and tried to kill a police officer!
 “Hands Up, Don’t Shoot!”
-It is all we have heard from the Democratic race baiters and race hucksters – spurred on by the racist and bigoted African-American duo of Attorney General Holder and President Obama.
+It is all we heard from the Democratic race baiters and race hucksters – spurred on by the racist and bigoted African-American duo of Attorney General Holder and President Obama.

 IT NEVER F#@KING HAPPENED!

 Please Share with Friends and Family – God Bless America!

 This phrase became a rallying cry for Ferguson residents, who took to the streets to protest the fatal shooting of a black 18-year-old by a white police officer, Darren Wilson.
 Witness accounts spread after the shooting that Brown had his hands raised in surrender, mouthing the words “Don’t shoot” as his last words before being shot execution-style.
 The gesture of raised hands became a symbol of outrage over mistreatment of unarmed black youth by police.
 The media spread these lies far and wide – innocent cops will die as a result.

 St. Louis Grand Jury – It Never Happened!